TNG/virtual-office/README.md

 }
 ```
 **Important:**
-For the Zoom.us webhooks to work, the room id has to be the zoom.us meeting ID, as this id acts as correlation id for webhook events from zoom.
+For the Zoom.us webhooks to work, the meetingId has to be the zoom.us meeting ID, as this id acts as correlation id for webhook events from zoom.

 `groupJoin` within the `groups` property is optional and defines whether existing rooms will be filled up by a separate
 join button on the group.